hoangnguyen2809/hoangnguyen2809.github.io/_posts/2024-10-27-spooky-ctf-writeup.md

 # Spooky CTF 2024 Write-ups

-Links:
+Links: <br>
 CTF Platform: https://spookyctf.ctfd.io/

 - This is the second CTF challenge that I participated along with my SFU fellas.
 We have been participating in the CTF challenge since early October to prepare for the Canada Cyber ​​​​Challenge Regional which took place on November 23.
-This time, we ranked 96/832.
+- Our team took this challenge on the last day, so we couldn't get full marks for every question as the marks would decrease as more people answered.
+So in the end, we ranked 95/832.
 - This write-up contains the questions I was able to solve during the challenge.
 I have created this write-up to save and use for reference for future challenges.

 ## Open-Source Intelligence